 One final note on interview dress: while it goes without saying that your interview clothes should be neat and clean, very few interviewees give the same time and attention to their shoes.
 Shoes?
 Yes, shoes.
-I am aware of at least one Corporate Recruiter who forms first impressions based solely (pardon the pun) on shoes.
-This person does not have a shoe fetish—he subjectively judges that those who pay attention to details like shoes are also likely to be diligent in their work life.
-And it is not just that person's opinion.
-Many have said that you can judge a person by their shoes.
-You will find that many ex-military officers (many of whom have found their way into management positions in corporate America) are especially aware of a person's shoes.
+Many have said that you can judge a person by their shoes, the theory being that those who pay attention to details like shoes are also likely to be diligent in their work life.
+You will find that ex-military officers (many of whom have found their way into management positions in corporate America) are especially aware of a person's shoes.
 It is not enough to be clean and pressed.
 Make sure your shoes are conservative, clean, and polished.

 Your choice of eyewear can also be considered a part of your interview dress.
 Glasses or contacts?
 For those of you who have this choice available, consider it wisely.
 There are preconceived notions (as you are probably well aware) about wearing glasses.
 Specific potential positives include attention to detail, focus, and intelligence.
 Potential negatives include awkwardness, shyness, and lack of human interaction.
 While these stereotypical attributes are obviously just that—stereotypes—they are still extant in our society.

 If you have the option of wearing contacts versus glasses, use the following as the guideline for which to wear: